-A competition was held for designs for a "backyard wildlife habitat" display that was to be put near the J.C.
+In 1986, a competition was held for designs for a "backyard wildlife habitat" display that was to be put near the J.C.
 Taylor Nature Centre.
 The site was a 0.5 hectare area that was to be divided into 3-6 spaces that would be on the scale of urban or suburban backyards.
 The competition was open to any University of Guelph student.
 First place received $300, second $200 and third $100.

 An article in a local newspaper on the winning entry attracted the attention of Philip and Jean Gosling.
 Jean, a former president of the Federation of Ontario Naturalists, and Philip, one of two men who initiated the Bruce Trail, were both intrigued by the concept of promoting wildlife habitat to homeowners.
 They decided to fund the project and the Gosling Wildlife Gardens was born.

 Keith Ronald (past Arboretum Director), Philip Gosling, Jean Gosling and Alan Watson (then the Arboretum Biologist and now past Arboretum Director) on the site in early spring, 1987.

 Future site of the Gosling Wildlife Gardens (spring, 1987).
 This is taken from the service road turnaround near Victoria Road.
 The J.C.
 Taylor Nature Centre is in the background.
 Note the row of young cedars leading from the Taylor Centre; these are now the large cedars that line the west side of the gardens.

 1987 was spent preparing the site and planting some specimen trees.

 The grand opening of the Gosling Wildlife Gardens occurred in 1988.
 Many features were installed this year as well, such as the large pond in Garden One (now the Pollinator Garden).